opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working with Xsheet Cells
 -------------------------
 When a level is exposed in a column, each cell contains a reference to a particular image.
 You may empty some cells, repeat some of them or change their order without affecting the real drawings sequence, because you are operating on references.
 This means that when a scene contains several cells referring to a drawing of an animation level, they all refer to the same drawing.
-This implies that when you modify a drawing of an animation level, all the cells in the xsheet referring to that drawing will consequently change their content.
+This implies that when you modify a drawing of an animation level, all the cells in the Xsheet referring to that drawing will consequently change their content.

 .. note:: When the scene contains a reference to a drawing that is eliminated from the level, the drawing name and number in the cell turn red, to warn you that there is no drawing available for that cell anymore.

 When you select a cell, you can work on the drawing it contains by using tools in the work area.

-When one or more cells are selected you can perform standard cut, copy, paste, delete and insert operations in the xsheet.
-In this case you are not modifying the animation level frames but simply changing the way it is exposed in the xsheet.
+When one or more cells are selected you can perform standard cut, copy, paste, delete and insert operations in the Xsheet.
+In this case you are not modifying the animation level frames but simply changing the way it is exposed in the Xsheet.

-Selected cells can also be dragged to a new position in the xsheet, in duplicating, inserting or overwriting mode as well.
+Selected cells can also be dragged to a new position in the Xsheet, in duplicating, inserting or overwriting mode as well.
 When they are dragged to an empty column, it is possible to move along the data of the column, i.e. the movement and special FX, where they were originally exposed.

 .. tip:: **To modify a drawing exposed in a cell:**

-    1. Select the cell in the xsheet where the drawing is exposed.
+    1. Select the cell in the Xsheet where the drawing is exposed.

     2. Use the tools to edit it in the work area.